Which IPS Rules does Cisco Enable on your Firepower System? Think you know? You’re probably wrong!

 Now open the Rule Content in the Rule accordion and scroll down to Rule Overhead as shown:

 What the arrows show is which rules are enabled by default with each policy – click on each Overhead (Low, Medium, High, and Very High) to see which are enabled and disabled.
 I am not making this up, Cisco’s way of choosing which rules are enabled is only decided by Rule Overhead.
-They should just change the Overhead names from Low to Connectivity over Security, from Medium to Balanced Security and Connectivity, and High to Security Over Connectivity, and make it easier on us.
+They should just change the Overhead names from Low to Connectivity over Security, from Medium to Balanced Security and Connectivity, and High to Security Over Connectivity, and make it easier on us. (reality check here: it’s unlikely they use overhead only to make a rule determination, but there is no documentation to say otherwise [yet], so here we are).

 For example, and to demonstrate what I am saying; if you choose the useless Connectivity over Security base policy, then only the Low Overhead rules are enabled as shown below, or about 500 rules, with all other 35,000+ rules disabled: